xhtml2pdf/xhtml2pdf/docs/source/usage.rst

 that offers two internal parsing modes: one for HTML and one for XHTML.

-When generating the HTML output ``xhtml2pdf`` uses an internal default CSS definition (otherwise all tags would appear with no diffences).
+When generating the HTML output ``xhtml2pdf`` uses an internal default CSS definition (otherwise all tags would appear with no differences).
 To get an impression of how this one looks like start ``xhtml2pdf`` like this:

 .. code:: bash